-Asian shares jump, boosted by a strong reading on US retail
+Global shares jump, boosted by a strong reading on US retail

-TOKYO (AP) — Asian shares were mostly higher Thursday, cheered on by a stronger than expected reading on U.S. retail sales that set off a rally on Wall Street.
+TOKYO (AP) — Global shares were mostly higher Thursday, cheered on by a stronger than expected reading on U.S. retail sales that set off a rally on Wall Street.

 In the latest data on the regional economy, Japan’s trade deficit reached a record 3.497 trillion yen ($26.2 billion) in January.
-Imports for the world’s third largest economy jumped amid higher raw material and energy costs, and a weak yen.
+Imports for the world’s third-largest economy jumped amid higher raw material and energy costs, and a weak yen.
 Exports rose 3.5%.

 “Asian equities were higher on Thursday after a positive day on Wall Street, where price action was driven by strong retail sales in the US, which signaled a hot economy at the start of the year,” Anderson Alves at ActivTrades said in a report.